Stevegriffith43/osticket-prereqs-and-installation/README.md

 ![image](https://github.com/Stevegriffith43/osticket-prereqs/assets/118018853/1f38b591-e45f-41f3-baba-95427474ac13)
 ![image](https://github.com/Stevegriffith43/osticket-prereqs/assets/118018853/e3ffa6fd-d236-46d3-8638-57a43e1e7c35)

-<h2> Part 3: Installing prerequisites for the osTicket system </h2>
+<h2> Part 3:Install/Enable IIS in Windows with CGI and common HTTP Features </h2>

 <p>
 Continuing with Part 3, the focus shifts to installing the prerequisites essential for deploying the osTicket system.
 This entails configuring crucial components like IIS (Internet Information Services), including CGI and Common HTTP Features.
 Additionally, it involves setting up the ISS management console, web management tools, installing PHP, integrating the rewrite module, VC, and MySQL, all pivotal for a smooth installation and operation of the osTicket system within our environment.